“I’m never gonna stop until I get my props,” Jamie Foxx passionately sings on “Peep This,” the title track to his 1994 debut album.

 Written by Jamal Jones, Jason Perry and Sean Garrett

 Produced by Polow Da Don, Sean Garrett and The Practice Team: S. Dot

 When songwriter/producer Sean Garrett (Usher, Ciara, 112) was tapped to work on Unpredictable, he admits that he had to put a lot of thought into “DJ Play a Love Song.”
-His intention was to create a song that was universal.
+He intended to create a universal song.